-The actual creation of the Diamond Building was much more complicated than it to the use of alternative sources to generate electricity.
+The actual creation of the Diamond Building was much more complicated than it to 5-STAR for the most energy efficient products.

+to the use of alternative sources to generate electricity.
 The electricity generated by the solar panels is transmitted to the grid.
 The usage of sunlight and solar generated electricity contributes to substantial cost-saving.